 The Queer Paulettes is a Meetup group for queer women who love cinema.* We watch films that leave a strong impression and make us want to talk about them afterwards.
 Come meet other cool women still keen on the big screen!

-As a QP regular, you'll find yourself with a posse of movie buddies so you don't have to go to your next festival solo – that is, if you'd rather be in the company of other queer cinephiles!
+As a QP regular, you'll find yourself with a posse of movie buddies so you don't have to go to your next screening solo – that is, if you'd rather be in the company of other queer cinephiles!

-*"The Paulettes" is the snarky name given to a coterie of mostly male film critics who were protégés of Pauline Kael, the film reviewer for The New Yorker from 1968 to 1991.
-With the moniker, The Queer Paulettes, we're reclaiming the name.
+*"The Paulettes" is the snarky name given to a coterie of mostly male film critics who were protégés of Pauline Kael, the film reviewer for The New Yorker magazine from 1968 to 1991.
+With "The Queer Paulettes," we're taking liberties with Pauline's legacy.

 *By "women," we mean to include any lesbians, bisexual women, trans women, genderqueer, and non-binary folks, who feel a connection to the identity of “woman" or "female."

 Photo of the Roxie Theatre sign by Michael Macro.